Master of Arts in Teaching (MAT)

 If you submit an application for the Master of Arts in Teaching program no later than the application deadline for round 3, you will be sent a separate application for the Leo F. Buscaglia Endowed Fellowship, which awards up to $50,000 to two students.
 Scholarship recipients of the Buscaglia award will be notified after admission.

-You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require a separate application.
-Additionally, the university offers some institutional scholarships.
+You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require an additional application. he university offers some institutional scholarships as well.

-The USC Office of Financial Aid provides support for students preparing to enter graduate school.
-After you apply for financial aid at USC, the USC financial aid office will determine your financial need and process your financial aid summary document, which will consist mostly of federal loans.
+As a Master of Arts in Teaching student, you are eligible to apply for several forms of financial aid.
+After you apply, the USC Financial Aid Office will determine your need and process your summary document, which will consist mostly of federal loans.
 In addition, USC participates in a variety of private student loan programs.